decentralized-identity/veramo/docs/Docs.md

-// Storing managed identities in the database import { IdentityStore } from 'daf-core' const identityStore = new IdentityStore('unique-store-name')
+// Storing managed identities in the database import { IdentityStore } from 'daf-core' const identityStore = new IdentityStore('unique-store-name', dbConnection)

 // Infura is being used to access Ethereum blockchain. https://infura.io const infuraProjectId = '5ffc47f65c4042ce847ef66a3fa70d4c'